serenity-is/docs/tutorials/courses/README.md

 With this structure:

-Students represent the master records
+- Students represent the master records

-StudentCourses represent the detail records
+- StudentCourses represent the detail records

-Perform course assignment operations within the Students dialog.
+- Course assignment operations are performed within the Students dialog

 ## Establishing the Student – StudentCourses Master–Detail Relationship